 So let’s look at Qualifying form a different perspective…

-· To Present to the Boss, you may have to Present to the Assistant first
+To Pitch to the Boss, it may be essential to Pitch to the 'assistant' first.

-· Saying you will only Present if the Decision Maker is there could be seen as ‘talking down’ to the Assistant.
+Saying you will only Pitch if the Decision Maker is there could be seen as ‘talking down’ to the assistant.
 Be careful.
-Be respectful
+Be respectful.

-· This is the most important aspect of Qualifying.
+This is the most important aspect of Qualifying.
 How badly do they need it?
 Have they budgeted for it?
-Are other departments onboard?
+Are other departments / people involved in the decision process?
 Can you Present to them too?

 At the End of the Session ask…

 “Do I have a have an understanding of your Business?”
-If they don’t say “yes”, don’t leave until they do.
+If they don’t say “yes”, keep questioning until they do.

 “What weaknesses do you see in our product?”
 Then discuss them.

 Ask for the Sale…

 Sometimes you will never get direct answers.
 And that’s OK.
 At the end of the session ask for a follow-up session.
 Failing that, say you will email “what our relationship would look like if we worked together”, (a Contract).
 Just don’t say “Contract” because it’s a scary word And Okay the Paperwork sounds better that Sign the Contract.